 Third or Subsequent DWI Defense Lawyer in Fort Worth, Arlington, Grapevine, Keller, and Southlake, TX

 If you or your loved one were arrested for a third or subsequent DWI in Fort Worth, you have to retain legal counsel as soon as possible.
 An experienced criminal defense lawyer will give you the best chance to fight the criminal charges.

-The Law Offices of Richard C. McConathy represents both residents of and visitors to Tarrant County.
-Our firm will examine your case as soon as you call (817) 422-5350 or contact us online to schedule a free consultation.
+The Law Offices of Richard C. McConathy represent both residents and visitors to Tarrant County.
+Our firm will examine your case as soon as you call (817) 422-5350 or contact us online to schedule a consultation.

 The state DWI law is found in Texas Penal Code § 49.04 and makes it a criminal offense for a person to be intoxicated while operating a motor vehicle in a public place.
 Texas Penal Code § 49.01(2) provides two definitions for intoxicated: “not having the normal use of mental or physical faculties by reason of the introduction of alcohol, a controlled substance, a drug, a dangerous drug, a combination of two or more of those substances, or any other substance into the body” and having a blood or breath alcohol concentration (BAC) of 0.08 or more.

 Alcohol concentration is defined under Texas Penal Code § 49.01(1) as the number of grams of alcohol per 210 liters of breath, 100 milliliters of blood, or 67 milliliters of urine.
 While many other states have specific “lookback periods” limiting the lengths of time that prior drunk driving convictions can be used against alleged offenders in the prosecution of current offenses, Texas has no such limit.

 Prosecutors are thus allowed to use any of the following prior convictions against an alleged offender in third or subsequent DWI cases:

 - DWI — Texas Penal Code § 49.04